flatironinstitute/sciware/24_Types/main.md

 * In many languages you can use classes to represent your own types
 * If you want additional constraints on the values beyond their storage types, you can verify these in the constructor (\\( 0 \le x \le 1 \\))
 * It's nice if storage representation for values is opaque (users of the class don't interact directly with the value), but this can be impractical for performance in some cases

+only data not operations (members not methods) classes do a lot more than this

+dimensional analysis?
+(1 slide)

+any (python union all types)

+how you interpret bits orthogonal

+how i think about writing code, data first

+error checking at beginning of functions

+motivation to start

+back to bits at end:
+  ieee

+type coersion:
+  check types through expression

+representation, performance:
+  double vs float
+  less precision, more iterations
+  general: reducing domain increases performance example